Mission: Loyalty — Build Trust and Incentivize Data Sharing With Your Loyalty Program

 Delivering personalized loyalty offers takes time, as you need to evaluate the data properly.
 That’s even more difficult when your loyalty program has just launched.
 So, offer bonus points for the zero-party data you need, and make sure members can spend their points on something meaningful, like experiential rewards.
 Even though the direct reward for completing a survey is unremarkable, the prospect of getting closer to a desirable benefit — such as early access, members-only products, or VIP rewards — will make the extra effort feel worthwhile.

 - Create a table of the benefits or showcase the tiers.
-Highlight the benefits current members already have access to, and the rewards they can get in return for sharing additional data.
+Highlight the benefits current members already have access to and the rewards they can get in return for sharing additional data.

 - A loyalty program welcome email can be much more relevant and actionable.
 For example, tell new members that their profile is 20% complete, and let them know they will receive ‘free’ benefits for completing their profile and answering questions about their preferences.